-The USS liberty Bali is covered in marine life that has transformed the ship’s remains into an underwater haven.
-Due to its popularity, the shipwreck does get overcrowded, therefore it’s advised to dive there early in the morning or late in the afternoon.
+Now the USS liberty Bali is covered in marine life that has transformed the ship’s remains into an underwater haven of life.
+However, due to its popularity, the Liberty shipwreck can get overcrowded with scuba divers.
+It is therefore advisable to find a dive center that organizes early in the morning or late in the afternoon dives.

-The shallowest part of the wreck is in about 5 meters of water with the deepest on the other side in a depth of 30 meters.
+The shallowest part of the wreck sits below approximately 5 meters of water with a maximum depth of 30 meters for the deepest end.
 This impressive ship stretches over 120 meters long and sits just 30 meters from the beach of Tulamben.

-The World War II cargo ship is broken but is still an outstandingly large shipwreck to explore.
-Up to 100 divers descend on the wreck each day during high seasons.
+Although this World War II cargo ship is broken it is still an outstandingly large shipwreck to explore.
+Proving so popular that up to 100 divers can descend on the wreck each day during high season.

 The Liberty wreck is simply alive with life.
-The corals, gorgonian fans and sponges are just breath-taking, along with the invertebrate life that lives within them.
 Large sweetlips, butterflyfish, angelfish, anemone fish, and batfish hover in crevices and underneath the ledges.

 The spectacular beams of marigold cup corals shimmer in the sun, where hundreds of shrimp meet you at every corner.
-This really is a world-class dive site and is one not to be missed.
 Underwater photography experts and divers alike will be in their element with so much to see and explore.

-Watch as the Lionfish stalk their prey, alongside the rare nocturnal oscillate dwarf lionfish.
-See the vast variety of corals and invertebrates along the wreck, waiting for the larger fish during specific seasons, the most popular being the Mola Mola, the oceanic sunfish, and the gentle giant whale shark.
+Watch as the lionfish stalk their prey, alongside the rare nocturnal oscillate dwarf lionfish.
+See the vast variety of coral reef and invertebrates along the wreck.
+During specific seasons you might also spot larger fish like the Mola Mola, the oceanic sunfish, and the gentle giant whale shark.

-When heading back towards the shore on your dive, you will be able to see a colony of spotted garden eels, with their heads swaying as if in a gentle breeze as well as goatfish nuzzling its way through the sandy rubble.
-If you keep your eyes peeled, you may also be able to see the rather peculiar sight of free-swimming crinoids in search of a new hold within the wreck.
+When heading back towards the shore, you will be able to see a colony of spotted garden eels, with their heads swaying as if in a gentle breeze.
+As well as goatfish nuzzling its way through the sandy rubble.
+Keep your eyes peeled and you may also be able to see the rather peculiar sight of free-swimming crinoids in search of a new hold within the wreck.

-The reef is dominated by hard corals, fire corals, leather corals, and some very large table corals which support the diversity of fish population within the area.
+The reef is dominated by hard corals such as fire corals, leather corals, and some very large table corals.
+Which all help support the diversity of fish population within the area.
 Local residents have even been praised by professional divers for minimizing the local fishing activity, helping to support this thriving reef and all its residents.

 Dive Conditions on the USS Liberty Shipwreck

-The famous Bali ship wreck dive, the USS Liberty Dive is completely covered with corals and hundreds of different species of fish that inhabit it.
-It is estimated that some 400 species of reef fish live within and around the wreck itself, which is also visited by over 100 species of pelagic.
-This is such a remarkable number for an area only 120 meters long and is without a doubt one of the main reasons hundreds of divers come here each year.
+The famous Bali USS Liberty shipwreck dive is completely covered with corals along with the hundreds of different species of fish that inhabit it.
+It is actually estimated that there are some 400 species of reef fish live within and around the wreck itself.

-With the USS shipwreck being so close to the shore, night diving is particularly popular and memorable.
-Night dives are best to do on the slack tide.
+With the USS shipwreck being so close to the shore, experiencing a night dive is particularly popular and memorable.
+Whether you are an advanced diver or on your first dive at night dive it is best done on the slack tide.
 During the night you will be able to see the outstanding flashlight fish amongst the black corals as they shine bright like a starlit sky.

 Tulamben wreck divers will never leave disappointed.
-Remember to do some research and choose a well-reviewed Bali dive center.
-You will be in for a treat when you do, as the diving in Tulamben Bali truly is just out of this world.
+Remember to do some research and choose a well-reviewed Bali dive center with a trusted dive guide to get the best experience while respecting the ecosystem of the dive sites.

-When is the Best Time to Travel to Bali?
+When is the Best Time to Dive USS Liberty Shipwreck?